 3. You get a 4-month summer

 Score!
 Then comes the decision with what to do with your summer.
-(Hint: you'll probably want to earn some money to pay for your 2nd year—and have some fun, of course!
+Hint: you'll probably want to earn some money to pay for your 2nd year—and have some fun, of course!
 You can also take some summer courses to give yourself a break during the school year.

 4. You’ll be switching buildings, not only classrooms

 Dal’s campuses are likely a lot bigger than your high school.
 Our different faculties are typically each housed in their own buildings, meaning most of your arts class will be in one building (the McCain Building), your science class in another (the Life Sciences Centre), and your business class in another (the Rowe Building).
 You’ll learn in the first few weeks how long it takes to get between buildings and all the tips, tricks, and secret tunnels (yes, Dal has some underground tunnels in Halifax that will come in handy during the winter).
 Check the campus maps on dal.ca or in the Dal Mobile app to help you get from A to B.

 5. Attendance isn’t always taken

 Unlike in high school, your professors aren’t typically going to be taking attendance and tracking you down if you miss a class or an assignment.
 This is especially true for asynchronous courses!
-Classes and class work are completely your responsibility—including showing up for labs, tutorials, and clinical placements.
-And it’s a big responsibility—don’t take it lightly or you’re going to be scrambling to get caught up and keep your head above water.
+Classes and class work are completely your responsibility, including showing up for labs, tutorials, and clinical placements.
+It’s a big responsibility — don’t take it lightly or you’re going to be scrambling to get caught up and keep your head above water.
 And if you miss a class, it’s up to you to find a classmate to share their notes.
 That’s not your instructor’s job.

 6. You know all of your readings and assignments on the first day of class

-In each of your classes, your instructor will hand you a syllabus on the first day.
+In each of your classes, your instructor will provide you with a syllabus on the first day.
 This is your guide, map, and golden ticket for the semester because it includes contact information, assigned readings, assignment outlines, and midterm dates.
 It helps you plan ahead because you’ll know your busiest weeks from the start.
 Depending on how your professors organize their courses on Brightspace, you might be able to access all of your readings and assignments right away.
 It’s up to you if you want to work ahead, but just make sure that you’re not losing track of when your work is actually due.